-Investment in Ijara sukuks issued by the Government of Pakistan (GoP Ijara sukuks) are valued on the basis of latest Reuter's rate.
-Government securities other than GoP Ijara sukuks are valued on the basis of rates announced by the Financial Markets Association of Pakistan.
+Ijara sukuk issued by the Government of Pakistan (GoP Ijara Sukuk) are valued on the basis of latest weighted average Reuter's rates.
+The investment of the Fund in government securities other than GoP Ijara Sukuks are valued on the basis of rates announced by the Financial Markets Association of Pakistan.